 Generations of Vermonters have loved Buttermilk Falls.
 When private developers threatened to put up “no trespassing” signs here decades ago, Vermont River Conservancy stepped in to make sure people would always have access to this special place.
 Today, the site is owned by Vermont Department of Forests, Parks, & Recreation, and Vermont River Conservancy holds an easement.

 When visiting, a short 0.5-mile trail leads to the falls.
 More than just a place to splash, Buttermilk Falls’ upper and lower falls each feature pools deep enough for a refreshing swim.
 The falls change with the seasons, making it a great place to visit again and again.
 Water plunges over ledges when water is high, then transforms into a quaint twist of water in midsummer.

 The upper falls is split into two 12-15 foot drops, and its water streams into a large swimming pool below, where visitors will find clear water and a pebble-covered bottom.
-The lower falls flows into a deep 25-foot-wide pool of clear, olive-green water.
+The lower falls flow into a deep 25-foot-wide pool of clear, olive-green water.
 In spring or after a rain, the water plunges over the ledges.
-Later in the season, these torrents convert to quaint twists of water wrapping beautiful around and over rocks.
+Later in the season, these torrents convert to quaint twists of water wrapping beautifully around and over rocks.

 This project made possible thanks to the support and partnership of: